 Conducting regular screening for symptoms and ongoing self-monitoring throughout the school day can help reduce exposure.
-Staff and students should be encouraged to self-monitor for symptoms such as fever, cough, or shortness of breath.
+Teachers, staff, and students should be encouraged to self-monitor for symptoms such as fever, cough, or shortness of breath.
 If a student develops symptoms throughout the day, they must notify an adult immediately.
 More information on how to monitor for symptoms is available from the CDC.

-- ☐ Enforce that staff and students stay home if: - They have tested positive for or are showing COVID-19 symptoms, until they meet criteria for return. - They have recently had close contact with a person with COVID-19, until they meet criteria for return. - ☐ Conduct symptom screening of any person entering the building, including students, staff, family members, and other visitors.
+- ☐ Enforce that staff and students stay home if: - They have tested positive for or are showing COVID-19 symptoms, until they meet criteria for return. - They have recently had close contact with a person with COVID-19, until they meet criteria for return. - ☐ Conduct symptom screening of any person entering the building, including students, teachers, staff, and other visitors.
 Screening may be provided at the school entrance, prior to arrival at school, or upon boarding school transportation.
 Example screening tools: - Symptom Screening Checklist: Elementary School Students (English | Spanish).
 Designed to be administered to person dropping off a young child. - Symptom Screening Checklist: Middle and High School Students or Any Person Entering the Building (English | Spanish).
-Designed to be administered to any person middle-school-aged or older, including students, staff, families, or visitors. - ☐ Conduct daily temperature screenings for all people entering the school facility or boarding school transportation (see note on optional parent/guardian attestation). - Fever is determined by a measured temperature of 100.4 °F or greater.
+Designed to be administered to any person middle-school-aged or older, including students, teachers, staff, families, or visitors. - The more narrow set of COVID-19 symptoms listed on the Screening Flow Chart and as well as the screening checklists reflects required exclusionary symptoms in order to avoid over-exclusion of people from school facilities.

-Schools may choose to utilize a parent/guardian attestation of a symptom screening for their child in lieu of in-person screening for students who are boarding school transportation.
-However, a student whose parent/guardian submitted an attestation must be screened upon arrival at the school building.
+Schools may choose to utilize a parent/guardian attestation of a symptom screening (Examples: English | Spanish) for their child in lieu of in-person screening for students who are boarding school transportation.
+However, a student whose parent/guardian submitted an attestation must be screened for symptoms and have temperature checked upon arrival at the school building.